The robots meta tag and X-Robots-Tag made clear

 unavailable_after

 You can check page indexation details using Google Search Console’s URL Inspection tool.
-This tool shows you whether a page is blocked from indexing and provides details on the specific reasons.
+This tool shows you whether a page is blocked from indexing and explains why.

 To access the URL inspection tool, navigate to the left-hand sidebar and click on “URL Inspection.”
 Enter the URL you want to check in the search bar.
 Under the “Crawl” section within the Page indexing details, you’ll see whether the page is or isn’t indexed and why.
 In the provided screenshot, the page isn’t indexed due to the presence of a noindex directive in the robots meta tags.